aviraldg/aviraldg.github.io/_drafts/2017-03-03-android-cd-gitlab.md

 `gradle-play-publisher` is very flexible and even allows you to check in your Play Store listing and screenshots into source control.
 For information on how to do this, check [Triple-T/gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher).

-We're not done yet -- `keys.json` and our signing config and key are not checked into source control, so Gitlab has no way to use them.
-A great way to make them available to Gitlab is to stash them in secret variables, and export them back to files using our CI script.
+We're not done yet -- `keys.json` and our signing config and key are not checked into source control, so GitLab has no way to use them.
+A great way to make them available to GitLab is to stash them in secret variables, and export them back to files using our CI script.

-Save the contents of `sign.gradle`, `keys.json` and `signing-key.jks` as secret variables from Gitlab's CI/CD Settings:
+Save the contents of `sign.gradle`, `keys.json` and `signing-key.jks` as secret variables from GitLab's CI/CD Settings:

 ![GitLab Secret Variables](/files/android-gitlab/secret-vars.png)